 Set Your Database Criteria?

 So how do you get started in finding the software program that works for you?
 One fact to remember here is if you are prospecting for new business regularly, effectively and directly you will need to input and control a lot of data.
 On a daily basis, you should be talking to at least 20 new people and some of those should get into your database with appropriate detail from the contact.

 Here are some other facts to remember and control in using a program of this nature:

-- Pipeline system – Have you defined a pipeline of contact to the people that you define as ‘potentials’?
-The pipeline should be a series of tasks that automatically put you back in contact with priority people that you know have new business opportunity for you.
+- Pipeline system – Have you defined a pipeline of contact with the people that you define as ‘potentials’?
+The pipeline should be a series of tasks that automatically put you back in contact with priority people that you know have the new business opportunity for you.

 - Data integrity – Get away from using spreadsheets; they do not work well when you have a lot of information and you are trying to extract simple pieces of information.
 Test your software to see how you can set some rules on finding people and determine how fast and easy it is to get out the information that you require.

 - Email integration – A good database will integrate into your email system so you can send out plenty of information in a controlled way to lots of people.
 The email process should allow ‘personalisation’ of the message process and in other cases the mass ‘blast’ of many emails to a select group of prospects.

 - Track enquiry types and volume – In each segment of your software program, you should have the ability to look at contact numbers and select people based on set criteria that you enter.
 In talking to a lot of new people you will see trends from the tracking process.
 Regularly keep aware of the enquiry types coming in and the volume in categories of buildings and locations.

 - Record conversations with key people – When you have a connection or conversation with a key person, the fact and details of the matter should be escalated in your contact pipeline so you can see how to get back in contact quickly and directly.